 In the post COVID-19 environment, U.S. equities have become relatively expensive, with the MSCI U.S. Index trading at an average of over 20x forward earnings.
 As a result of the run-up in valuations, international benchmarks are trading at the widest discount to U.S. indices of any point in the last 20 years.

 The pandemic demonstrates just how severe unknown risks can be, not to mention how widely the effects can vary.
-While the pandemic is global in nature, not all countries have been impacted to the same extent.
-Damage to the U.S. economy this year is projected to be greater than to Germany and many Asian economies, and the global recovery will be uneven.
+While the pandemic is global in nature, not all countries have been impacted to the same extent and the global recovery will be uneven.

 Real GDP Annual Percentage Change

-Source: IMF, World Economic Outlook, June 2020.
+Source: IMF, World Economic Outlook, January 2021.
 Economies are listed on the basis of economic size.
 Note: For India, data and forecast are presented on a fiscal year basis with FY2020/2021 starting in April 2020.
-India’s growth is -4.9% in 2020 based on the calendar year
+India’s growth projections are -7.6% in 2020 and 11.0% in 2021 based on the calendar year.

 Reason 3: Diversify Currency Exposure